-Author has written 10 stories for Fairy Tail, Seven Realms series, Victorious, and Yu-Gi-Oh!
-5D's.
+Author has written 7 stories for Fairy Tail.

 Formerly known as ArchAngel-Angelo.

 My first name is Matthew.
 I won't give you my last (I'm not that big of an idiot).
-I live in Kentucky, USA, and hope to go to the University of British Columbia (UBC) in Vancouver after I graduate from high school.
-I am currently a sophmore, or grade 10, and am 15 years old.
+I live in Kentucky, USA, and hope to go to Seoul National University in South Korea, I plan to major in English Literature & Language.
+Yep, I'm hoping to go to a foreign school and am still focusing on English.
+I am currently 17 years old.
+I've lived in South Korea for 3 months.
 My birthday is June 3rd and I expect lots and lots of presents (joking).
 I am currently learning Korean.
 I'm a slow updater, missing chances to update and write by many unforeseen circumstances, including my laziness, but I will update.
 I will never leave a story unfinished, I will (eventually) finish.

 I'm not that big of a cliche person, but they can be fun to have once in a while.
 I may also use them for reasons that people wouldn't think of.
 Example: the end of Thunder Spirits ended with Lucy and Laxus announcing they were having twins.
 It's cliche, but truthfully, the only reason I did twins was because I had absolutely no idea if it should be a boy or a girl, so I said to myself "Screw it, I'm going with twins".
 End of example.